michaelklishin/sous-chef/README.md

 # What is Travis Sous Chef

-Travis Sous Chef is a repository that makes development and testing of Chef cookbooks (for travis-ci.org but not just) easy.
+Travis Sous Chef is a repository that makes development and testing of [Chef](http://www.opscode.com/chef/) cookbooks (for [Travis CI](http://travis-ci.org) but not just) easy.
 It brings practices that the [Travis Development Team](https://github.com/travis-ci) uses to develop new and test modified [cookbooks](https://github.com/travis-ci/travis-cookbooks/tree/master/vagrant_base) for [Travis CI](http://travis-ci.org) to the masses.

+Sous Chef intentionally focuses on automating away as many distractions as possible so you can focus on developing your Chef cookbooks.

 ## Dependencies